Arthurgallina1/Arthurgallina1/README.md

 BS in Computer Engineering from Universidade Tecnológica Federal do Paraná (2019) :brazil:.  <br/>
 International scholarship student at the State University of New York at New Paltz (2015-16) :us:.
 <br/>
-Currently working 100% remote as a Senior Software Engineer to a Brahma.fi.
+Currently working 100% remote as a Senior Software Engineer @ Brahma.fi.

 ### Techs
 ---